aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

 ### Q2: How can I handle errors during the conversion process?

-A2: Implement error handling mechanisms using try-catch blocks to capture and manage exceptions.
+A2: Implement error handling mechanisms using try‑catch blocks to capture and manage exceptions.

 ### Q3: Is Aspose.CAD suitable for both Windows and Linux environments?